Eliza Carthy: Life and career

-Dreams of Breathing Underwater, Carthy's second collection of self penned songs was released on 23 June 2008.
-Combining traditional instrumentation with experimental arrangements, and drawing influences from all aspects of her career so far, the album was conceived as the follow-up to 2000s Angels and Cigarettes and has been in the making for the best part of seven years.
+Dreams of Breathing Underwater, Carthy's second collection of self-penned songs was released on 23 June 2008.
+Combining traditional instrumentation with experimental arrangements, and drawing influences from all aspects of her career so far, the album was conceived as the follow-up to 2000s Angels and Cigarettes and was the making for the best part of seven years.

 Carthy's 2008 tour was cancelled in November, as a cyst on her throat made singing inconsistent and painful.
 Because of her pregnancy, doctors delayed treatment until spring 2009.

-She became a mother to her first daughter on 24 December 2008, with her Canadian partner Aidan Curran.
+She became a mother to her son on 24 December 2008, with her Canadian partner Aidan Curran.

-The St George's Day Celebrations in Trafalgar Square on 25 April 2009 were opened by Carthy who performed two songs.
+The St George's Day Celebrations in Trafalgar Square on 25 April 2009 were opened by Carthy, who performed two songs.

 In 2010, Carthy released an album of collaborations with her mother entitled Gift.
-A BBC reviewer wrote: "The gift in question here, one gathers, is a handing of talent from generation to generation; Norma Waterson and Eliza Carthy are, after all, the sublimely gifted mother and daughter who make up part of British folk’s great dynasty."
+A BBC reviewer wrote: "The gift in question here, one gathers, is a handing of talent from generation to generation; Norma Waterson and Eliza Carthy are, after all, the sublimely gifted mother and daughter who make up part of British folk's great dynasty."
 Commenting on the final song, "Shallow Brown", the reviewer noted: "Backed variously by other family members, including Eliza’s father Martin Carthy on guitar as well as her cousin Oliver Knight on electric guitar, vocals and cello, there is a real sense of congregation and rootedness about this song, and indeed this record as a whole.
 Long may the dynasty flourish."

-Her second daughter was born on 26 November 2010.
+Her daughter was born on 26 November 2010.

 In May 2012, a biography of Eliza Carthy written by Sophie Parkes and titled Wayward Daughter was published by Soundcheck Books.

 In 2014, she was awarded the honour of an MBE for services to folk music in the Queen's Birthday Honours.
-The same year she also marked the 50th anniversary of Towersey Festival and the 75th anniversary of Topic Records with a celebratory concert at the festival, for which she was Musical Director.
+The same year, she also marked the 50th anniversary of Towersey Festival and the 75th anniversary of Topic Records with a celebratory concert at the festival, for which she was Musical Director.
 Discussing the event with Folk Radio UK she said: "Me and my family have long been associated with Towersey Festival and Topic Records and I have great affection for both.
 Towersey gave me my first ever solo gig, as Topic gave me my first ever solo record ..."